 Check the motor for scratches, nicks, or flaking paint.
 Areas with damaged paint are more likely to corrode.
 If necessary, clean and paint the areas.
 A touch-up paint is available from your Yamaha dealer.
-EMU28476

-Periodic maintenance EWM01070
+Periodic maintenance

 Be sure to turn off the engine when you perform maintenance unless otherwise specified.
-If you or the owner is not familiar with machine servicing, this work should be done by your Yamaha dealer or other qualified mechanic.
+If you are not familiar with machine servicing, this work should be done by your Yamaha dealer or other qualified mechanic.